Generalized Fractional Repetition Codes for Binary Coded Computations: Comparison to Prior Works

 \subsection{CMM Polynomial Codes}

-The ``Polynomial Codes'' proposed in \cite{YMAA17} follow a similar approach in terms of computational tasks and concatenation as the proposed CMM-2 and CMM-3, though a different encoding and decoding procedure is considered.
+The ``Polynomial Codes'' proposed in \cite{YMAA17} follow a similar approach in terms of computational tasks and concatenation as the proposed $\cmmT$, though a different encoding and decoding procedure is considered.
 The Polynomial Codes CMMS partitions both the matrices, $A$ into $k_2$ submatrices across its rows; and $B$ into $k_2$ submatrices across its columns.
-The encodings which take place are similar to those of MatDot Codes, and the workers are requested to compute the product between an encoding of the submatrices $A$ and of the submatrices $B$.
-Once $k_1k_2$ workers respond, the decoding involves the inversion of a Vandermonde matrix; which is not numerically stable, in order to retrieve the submatrices of $C$ each of size $\frac{L}{k_1}\times\frac{M}{k_2}$, which are then concatenated.
+The encodings which take place are similar to those of \sfsty{MatDot} Codes, and the workers are requested to compute the product between an encoding of the submatrices $A$ and of the submatrices $B$.
+Once $k_1k_2$ workers respond, the decoding involves the inversion of a Vandermonde matrix; which introduces numerical inaccuracies, in order to retrieve the submatrices of $C$ each of size $\frac{L}{k_1}\times\frac{M}{k_2}$, which are then concatenated.

 A restriction of the Polynomial Codes, which cannot be altered if we want to have a recovery threshold of $k_1k_2$, is the fact that the resulting products of the encoded submatrices all need to have the same size, therefore requiring that $k_1|L$ and $k_2|M$.
-From the analysis we carried for homogeneous workers of our GCS, the partitions of $A$ and $B$ for our CMM-3 do not all need to have the same number of columns.
+From the analysis we carried for homogeneous workers of our GCS, the partitions of $A$ and $B$ for our $\cmmT$ do not all need to have the same number of columns.

 An extension of the Polynomial codes in \cite{YMAA20} does the same augmentation argument after the decoding step, though their encodings take place over submatrices of $A$ and $B$, where the partitions are carried out for both matrices across the rows and columns.